 Prior to joining First Investment Bank AD, Mr. Zlatev worked in CB Unionbank AD as a senior bank officer, Corporate clients.
 He holds a master's degree in Macroeconomics from the University of National and World Economy in Sofia.
-He has specialized in loan products and practices in Bank of Ireland, as well as contemporary banking practices in Banco Popolare di Verona.
+He has specialized loan products and practices in Bank of Ireland, as well as contemporary banking practices in Banco Popolare di Verona.

-His responsibilities in the Bank are the Corporate Banking Department, Corporate Sales and Public Procurements Department.
+Responsibilities in the Bank - Corporate Banking Department, Corporate Sales and Public Procurements Department.